 The most important step you can take to protect yourself against stroke is to understand the risk factors.

 Some risk factors can't be controlled.
 Chances of stroke increase with age—the likelihood of having a stroke nearly doubles every 10 years after age 55—and women have a higher risk than men.
-People of African, Hispanic, and Asian or Pacific Islander descent are at greater risk than Caucasians.
-You're also more likely to have a stroke if someone in your family has had one or if you've had one previously.
+The risk of stroke is higher in Blacks, Hispanics, American Indians and Alaskan Native than in non-Hispanic Whites or Asians.
+Genetic factors and family history can also play a role in stroke risk.
+In addtion, if you have already had a stroke, your chance of having another is higher.

 Fortunately, there are several lifestyle factors you can control, and just a few simple modifications can help reduce your risk and improve your overall health.